These plants are native to New Zealand, eastern Australia, south-eastern Asia and Polynesia

 These sap-sucking insects can cause discolouration and scarring on the leaves as well as generally stunted growth.
 Cut out any severely affected parts of the plant and destroy the material.
 You can then spray the rest of the plant with insecticidal soap.
 Encouraging beneficial predators such as ladybirds and lacewings can help keep the population of thrips down.

 Fungal leaf spot diseases can cause discolouration of the leaves.
-To prevent this problem, water the roots of the plant rather than the leaves or stem and do this early in the day so that any water that splashed the leaves has a chance to dry out before the temperature cools.
+To prevent this problem, water the roots of the plant rather than the leaves or stem.
+Water early in the day so that any water that splashed the leaves has a chance to dry out before the temperature cools.
 It is also good to ensure plenty of air circulation around the plant.

 If your plant is affected, remove the damaged growth and destroy it.
 Disinfect your tools after doing this to prevent spreading the problem.
 A fungicide may be used for severely affected plants.